specialunderwear/seo-ville-slugger/README.rst

 Just One of those things
 ------------------------

+Seo ville slugger will solve the problems you are having with django, media files and filenames.

 Django's default storage backend has some pretty annoying behaviour.
 When uploading the same file for the second time, you get a second file on disk with some kind of crazy hash value added at the end.